 It’s estimated that about 60 percent of American homes are underinsured by an average of 22 percent, according to a company that provides building-cost data to the insurance industry.

-The amount of insurance should cover the cost of rebuilding your home at current construction costs, not including the value of the land.
+With home values and construction costs in Grapevine going up year after year, it is important to keep track of how much it would cost to rebuild your home.
+The amount of home insurance on your homeowners policy should cover the cost of rebuilding your home at current construction costs, not including the value of the land.
 Don’t think about the price you paid for your home or the appraised value.
 The cost of rebuilding could be more or less than the price you paid or could sell it for today.

 Besides the cost of materials and labor you normally consider when thinking about building a home, there are other considerations such as

 - The expense of clearing debris from the lot before rebuilding can begin

 - Fees for an architect or other design professional to estimate costs and produce plans to be followed by the contractor

 - Rapid inflation in the cost of building materials and labor following a major catastrophe that affects a number of homes in the same area

 - Local building codes that require replacement with additional features or more expensive materials

 When rebuilding a home after a loss, you can’t start the process until the lot has been cleared of the debris.
 This is an additional expense you wouldn’t incur if you were building a home from scratch.
 All home insurance policies pay for this expense, but some pay more than others.

 Some home insurance policies pay debris removal expenses in full, but the payments reduce the amount of insurance available to replace the home.
 Other policies provide an additional limit for debris removal expenses on top of the amount available to replace the home, usually 5 percent or more of the limit of insurance shown on the policy for your home.